w01230/openwrt-extra/README.md

 	2) select app and make

 ## bug:
-	upx compressed binary file(adbyby koolproxy dnscrypt-proxy2) is not put into firmware, if do this the binary file will be broken.
+	upx compressed binary file(koolproxy) is not put into firmware, if do this the binary file will be broken.
 It needs to copy into openwrt manually via ssh or samba.
 ## Thanks:
      Thanks for [crwnet](httttps://github.com/crwnet), [shadowsocks](https://github.com/shadowsocks) etc.